 b.2.)
 Indicators that help assessing the quality of international experience in the elegibility step of assessment are: (1) the quantity and potential impact of publications resulting from post-doctoral research; (2) leadership role played in these publications; (3) number of papers presented at international conferences of the research area, especially those presented as "invited"; (4) number of lectures presented at the invitation of other research entities other than the Host Institution of the proposal in question, especially those in top-grade foreign entities; (5) other indicators (eg.: awards, participation in organizing committees, moderation of scientific sessions, round tables of outstanding international conferences, ownership of licensed patents).

 c) To obtain the acceptance to his association to a research institution in the State of Sao Paulo.

 c.1) FAPESP allows the submission of a project without any support of a research institution.
 In these cases, if the initial review is positive, the Principal Investigator has 90 days to submit a letter of support from an interested Institution.
 Only then, FAPESP will proceed to the application final review.

 d) To have an outstanding research record.

 The expected average length of the review process for this type of Grant Is 75 days if there are no unusual incidents such as inquiries concerning the documentation provided, or problems with the reviewers.

 a) This number represents an average.
 Therefore, this does not mean that applications that are submitted 75 days prior to the estimated start of the grant will be approved within this timeframe.

-b) Applications for Young Investigator Award will be sent to three or more reviewers.
+b) Applications for Young Investigator Grant will be sent to three or more reviewers.
 For this reason, the review process may take longer than expected.

 c) Applications submitted between October and January may suffer an extra delay due to the summer holidays in Brazil, and FAPESP partial suspension of activities.